GreenBeanio/Garrett-s-General-Software-Licenses/Terms.md

     - It is of upmost importance to give credit to the creators and maintainers of what you use.
     - It would also be respectful to not include those who don't want their information published.
     - However, due to the large and collaborative nature of many open-source projects this may not, and often will not, be feasible.
 In that case it would be respectful to at least give references to the key figures and the community in general.

+If it is too cumbersome to add these two additional items the commit history, or similar concept, from a source control system, such as git, is acceptable.
+However, dedicated items would be preferred as the end-user will often not have access to the source control system or they simply wouldn't understand how to navigate it.

 <h3 id="Network_Use_Is_Distribution">Network Use Is Distribution</h3>

 "Network Use Is Distribution" means that when a customer, consumer, end user, or entity uses, or interacts with, this project over a network it is treated as distribution.
 "Over a network" meaning any form of remote connection, including forms yet to be created.
 These remote connections include, but are not limited to, websites, servers, the cloud, and as a service.

+(**** I believe the distribution needs to be reworded because this is a near useless provision given how it's currently written ***)

 <h3 id="Same_License">Same License</h3>